bio-ontology-research-group/walking-rdf-and-owl/README.md

 ## Classification support

 The RDFWrapper script comes with inbuilt support for OWL classification.
 Use this when your RDF dataset contains references to ontologies _and_ the full ontology.
 We use the ELK reasoner, which supports the OWL 2 EL profile, to classify the ontology and infer class assertion axioms for all individuals.
 These are added to the RDF dataset following classification and used to build the graph.

+## Similarity computation

+The `Similarity.groovy` script can be used to compute cosine similarity between the vectors.
+Useful for similarity-based search.